 We welcomed two RE consultants in Autumn and Spring to help us develop an enquiry concept based RE curriculum and scheme of work.
 We are currently developing this and trialling various aspects.
 The early results are very promising are having a positive impact on children’s theological understanding.

-The Coggeshall based Open Bible drama group visited our school in January and February.
-The dramatised stories included the visit of the Magi and Abraham's calling.
+The Coggeshall based Open Bible drama group visit our school regularly.
+The dramatised stories included the visit of the Magi, Abraham's calling and the Wise King Solomon.
 The children were also invited to take part.
 The actors enjoyed sharing tea and coffee with the staff afterwards.

 Coggeshall Open Bible Group, January and February 2018